ABOUT STIs

 Herpes

 Genital herpes is an infection caused by the Herpes simplex virus (HSV).
-There are two viruses called Herpes simplex, types 1 and 2.
+There are two HSVs, called types 1 and 2.
 The viruses are very similar and both can cause blisters or ulcers.
 When these occur on the face they are known as ‘cold sores’ and when they occur on the genitals they are called ‘genital herpes.’

-Genital herpes is caused by both type 1 and type 2 HSV.
+Genital herpes is caused by both HSV type 1 and type 2.

 Whenever HSV is present on the surface of the skin it can be passed on to a partner.
 The virus passes easily through the moist skin that lines your genitals, mouth and arse.
 In some cases it is also possible to become infected by coming into contact with other parts of the body that can be affected by HSV, such as the eyes and skin.
 For example, you can catch genital herpes if you have oral sex with someone who has a cold sore.
 A cold sore is a blister-like lesion around the mouth that is also caused by HSV.